MikeJMcGuire/HASSAddons/README.md

 If you add the local DNS entry for updates.lx-cloud.com, it will prevent the ActronConnect module from auto-updating.
 Feel free to use auto-updating, but there is a risk that an update will prevent the ActronConnect from working with Home Assistant.
 If this happens though, let me know and we can investigate the changes.

+If you have any issues, powering off the AC (generally at the circuit breaker/mains) and back on again will reboot the Actron Connect module.
+Sometimes it caches old DNS entries.

 ## Configuration
 ### MQTTBroker: string
 Set this field to core-mosquitto to use the HA Mosquitto MQTT add-on.
 Otherwise, specify a host or host:port for an alternative MQTT server.